Quick Summary

 @endcan

-Step 1: Define a Gate
+Step 1: Define the Gate

 use Illuminate\Support\Facades\Gate;